 Dr Sharon McDonnell provided expert testimony on suicide bereavement to the National Institute for Health and Clinical Excellence (NICE) committee on Friday 8th September 2017, which is currently developing guide

 News and Events Archive

-The National Suicide Prevention Strategy Advisory Group Annual Report is published today.
+The cross-Government National Suicide Prevention Strategy for England was published in 2012.

 The House of Commons Health Committee have published their interim report on suicide prevention.

 Barry McGale is the keynote speaker at the American Foundation for Suicide Prevention Survivor Day Conference on the 19th November 2016

 This one day event is hosted by the IWG for Death, Dying and Bereavement and co hosted by members from Scotland, Wales and Ireland and is being supported by the Scottish Government.